JulieKeisler/DRAGON/docs/source/Search_Operators/index.rst

 Crossover
 ~~~~~~~~~~~~~~~~~~~~

-Besides the neighborhood operators, a crossover has been implemented to use **DRAGON** with an evolutionary algorithm.
+Besides the neighborhood operators, a crossover has been implemented to use DRAGON with an evolutionary algorithm.
-The crossover is not an `addon`, it is a simple class implementing a two-point crossover.
+The crossover is not an `Addon`, it is a simple class implementing a two-point crossover.
-The crossover `__call__` method takes as input two individual `ind1` and `ind2` which should be array-like variables.
+The crossover `\_\_call\_\_` method takes as input two individuals `ind1` and `ind2` which should be array-like variables, with the same types of `Variables` at each position.
-Two index points from the smallest array are picked randomly.
+Two index points from arrays are picked randomly.
-The segment between those two index points are swapped between the parents.
+The segment between those two index points is swapped between the parents.
-For each element of this segement, if one of them is an `AdjMatrix` variable, then the DAG-based crossover is used.
+For each element of this segment, if one of them is an `AdjMatrix` variable, then the DAG-based crossover is used.

-The DAG-based crossover:
-* Takes as input two `AdjMatrix` elements.
+The DAG-based crossover takes as input two `AdjMatrix` elements and perform the following operations:
-* Selects the indexes of the operations that would be exchange in each graphs.
+* Selects the indexes of the operations that would be exchanged in each graph.
 * Removes the corresponding lines and columns from both adjacency matrices.
 * Computes for each exchanging node, the index in the other graph where it will be inserted
 * Inserts the new rows and columns within both adjacency matrices.